-Conservative Candidate for Rayleigh and Wickford
+Conservative MP for Rayleigh and Wickford

 Mark Francois was born in Islington in 1965 and moved to Basildon with his parents in 1971.
 He now lives in Rayleigh but, like quite a number of his constituents, has a family link back to London.
 He attended Bristol University and King’s College, London, where he read history and war studies respectively.

 During the ‘Cold War’ Mark served as an infantry officer in the Territorial Army, including with the local Royal Anglian Regiment.
 Prior to his entry to Parliament, Mark ran his own business as a self-employed consultant.